By Richard Mitchell and Mogsy Ford

 "Hey Michael, you should call this event a SwimRun!" - and so the sport had its name.

-True to the original race in Stockholm, the modern Swimrun race is a team event of 2 persons, racing together.
+True to the original race in Stockholm, the longer Swimrun races are in a team event of 2 persons, racing together.
 They must always remain within 10 meters of each other, and must help each other through the tough challenges, and enjoy the beauty of the environment of the race together.
 Most teams use a tether or bungee cord

 Teams can be made up of 2 men, or 2 women, or a mixed team of 1 man and 1 woman.